This list will be updated as new events and dates are announced.

 What happens when Orpheus gives up his mythic lyre for a clarinet?
 Find out when you see this innovative staging of award winning composer Ricky Ian Gordon’s reimagining of the classic love story written for soprano, clarinet and piano, presented at Boston Court Pasadena.
 “I am not part of anything now" begins the heroine as we are transported into this timeless story of love and loss.

-The Getty Villa: a reading with libretto excerpts of Sarah Ruhl’s Eurydice
+The Getty Villa: a reading of Sarah Ruhl’s Eurydice

-The Getty Villa will host a staged reading of Tony-nominee and MacArthur Fellow Sarah Ruhl’s libretto for the opera, Eurydice.
-The presentation will also feature excerpts from her libretto for this new opera.
+The Getty Villa will host a staged reading of Tony-nominee and MacArthur Fellow Sarah Ruhl’s play, Eurydice.
 An interactive conversation will follow the reading with the acclaimed playwright and the score’s composer, Matthew Aucoin.
 Selections from the opera will be performed by artists from LA Opera.

 Art Muse Los Angeles: The Greater Museum of LA

 Art Muse Los Angeles becomes our Orphic guide to “the Greater Museum of LA.”
 This online map helps Angelenos discover the astonishingly rich and fascinating works of art found within our museums, galleries and public spaces that reveal facets of the Orpheus and Eurydice myth.
 Paintings and sculptures are paired with poetry, facts and musical excerpts across the city’s landscape.
 You will want to look twice and thrice, if not backwards too, at the numerous works of art that illustrate the myth’s enduring power to enchant us.